Cyber Week Deals! FREE Cover on select Kamado Kookers!

 A Charcoal Grill 3,000 Years in the Making

-These grills are ideal for ribs, pork shoulders, turkeys, pizza, and bread.
+These vessels are ideal for ribs, pork shoulders, turkeys, pizza, and bread.
 If it can be roasted or baked in an oven, it can be roasted or baked better in a Kamado grill.
-Less airflow means less moisture escapes, leaving your meat juicier than it would be in a traditional charcoal-fired grill.
+Less airflow means less moisture escapes, leaving your meat juicier than it would be in a traditional charcoal-fired model.

 Hayneedle Serves up Variety